AdriaticOrg/test/BSTReport.md

 -	Choose appropriate BST Value Posting.
 -	Choose appropriate BST Code.

-### Post Invoice
+### Post Sales/Purchase Invoice

+-	Create Sales/Purchase Invoice with all mandatory fields for posting.
+-	Choose G/L Account that has BST code entered on G/L Account Card.
+-	Post Invoice.

 ### Adjust BST on Entries

--	User adjust G/L entries with functionality Adjust BST on Entries based on filters in the header.
+-	User adjusts G/L entries with functionality Adjust BST on Entries based on filters in the header when functionality is enabled.

 ### BST Report